rucdatascience/HL-GST/README.md

-# Scaling up Group Steiner Tree Search on Graphs: A Two-hop Label Based Approach
+# Scaling Up Group Steiner Tree Search on Graphs: A Two-hop Label Based Approach

 The introduction of these files are as follows.